-1. Introduction
+1 Introduction

-MPI [6] is the current the standard message passing system used to build high performance applications for both clusters and dedicated MPP systems.
-Initially MPI was designed to allow for very high efficiency and thus performance on a number of early 1990s MPPs, that at the time had limited OS runtime support.
+MPI (Snir et al., 1998) is the current standard message passing system used to build high performance applications for both clusters and dedicated MPP systems.
+Initially MPI was designed to allow for very high efficiency and thus performance on a number of early 1990s MPPs, which at the time had limited OS runtime support.
 This led to the current MPI design of a static process model.
-While this model was possible to implement for MPP vendors, easy to program for, and more importantly something that could be agreed upon by a standards committee.
-The second version of MPI standard known as MPI-2 [10] did include some support for dynamic process control, although this was limited to the creation of new MPI process groups with separate communicators.
+This model was possible to implement for MPP vendors, easy to program for, and more importantly something that could be agreed upon by a standards committee.
+The second version of MPI standard known as MPI-2 (Gropp et al., 2000) did include some support for dynamic process control, although this was limited to the creation of new MPI process groups with separate communicators.
 These new processes could not be merged with previously existing communicators to form intra-communicators needed for a seamless single application model and were limited to a special set of extended collectives (group) communications.

 The MPI static process model suffices for small numbers of distributed nodes within the currently emerging masses of clusters and several hundred nodes of dedicated MPPs.
 Beyond these sizes the mean time between failure (MTBF) of CPU nodes becomes a factor.
-As attempts to build the next generation Peta-flop systems advance, this situation will only become more adverse as individual node reliability becomes out weighted by orders of magnitude increase in node numbers and hence node failures.
-Current GRID [16] technologies such as GLOBUS [13] also provide for middleware services such as naming, resource discovery that are robust and handle expected failures gracefully.
-Unfortunately the MPI message passing library for Globus, MPICH-G [14] is not expected to handle loss of MPI processes or partitioning of networks gracefully and failures still lead to pathological failure of applications unless special precautions are taken such application check-pointed discussed further in the next section.
+As attempts to build the next generation Peta-flop systems advance, this situation will only become more adverse as individual node reliability becomes outweighted by orders of magnitude increase in node numbers and hence node failures.
+Current GRID (Foster and Kesselman, 1999a) technologies such as GLOBUS (Foster and Kesselman, 1999b) also provide for middleware services such as naming and resource discovery that are robust and handle expected failures gracefully.
+Unfortunately the MPI message passing library for Globus, MPICH-G (Foster and Karonis, 1998), is not expected to handle loss of MPI processes or partitioning of networks gracefully and failures still lead to pathological failure of applications unless special precautions are taken.
+Such application checkpointing is discussed further in the next section.

-The aim of FT-MPI is to build a fault tolerant MPI implementation that can survive failures, while offering the application developer a range of recovery options other than just returning to some previous checkpointed state.
-FT-MPI is built on the HARNESS [1] meta-computing system, and is meant to be used as the HARNESS default application level message passing interface.
-Its design allows it to easily ported to other GRID environments by porting of its modular services that are implemented in the form of short lived daemons.
+The aim of FT-MPI is to build a fault-tolerant MPI implementation that can survive failures, while offering the application developer a range of recovery options other than just returning to some previous checkpointed state.
+FT-MPI is built on the HARNESS (Beck et al., 1999)

+1HIGH PERFORMANCE COMPUTING CENTER STUTTGART ALLMANDRING 30, D-70550 STUTTGART, GERMANY meta-computing system, and is meant to be used as the HARNESS default application level message passing interface.
+Its design allows it to be easily ported to other GRID environments by porting its modular services that are implemented in the form of short-lived daemons.